 Wabash and Auditorium Buildings from south

 Roosevelt University’s proud commitment to educational accessibility continues with the introduction of the Roosevelt Pledge.
-Beginning in the Spring 2025 semester, all accepted students from Illinois with an annual household income below $50,000 can attend Roosevelt tuition-free.
+Beginning in the Fall 2025 semester, all accepted students from Illinois with an annual household income below $50,000 can attend Roosevelt tuition-free.
 Eligible students will receive a financial aid package that fully covers tuition through scholarships and grants.
 The Roosevelt Pledge is guaranteed for four years as long as the initial conditions are met and the student is enrolled full-time as an undergraduate student.

 “I’m beyond thrilled that the Roosevelt Pledge will create new opportunities for students across Illinois to experience a college education,” said Roosevelt President Ali Malekzadeh.
 “We at Roosevelt believe that income should not be a barrier to earning a degree, and I’m pleased that the Pledge has the potential to allow more students to attend our institution regardless of their financial background”